Mesheo/Google-Reviews-Analyzer/README.md

 # Useful Commands
-if you clone this repository to use for your interestes the following terminal commands will for sure make your life easier thrghout the usage and adaptation of the code
+if you clone this repository by personal interest the following commands will for sure make your life easier throughout the usage and adaptation of the application
 ## Serverless related
 - Deploy a new version of the code to AWS: `sls deploy`
 - Watch the logs: `sls logs -f function_name -s stage`
 - Run the code locally: `serverless invoke local -function function_name`

-## Database Related
+## Database related
 - Create a migration: `npx sequelize-cli migration:generate --name migration_name`
 - Run migration: `npx sequelize-cli db:migrate`
 - Undo the most recent migration: `npx sequelize-cli db:migrate:undo`